bburdette/mousepage/README.md

 # mousepage
-use your phone as a mouse for your computer!
+use your phone as a mouse for your computer!  also configure custom shortcut buttons for specific apps.

-start server, navigate to the page, use the XY area and the buttons to act like a mouse.

-Anyone can do it, especially since there is zero security between the page and phone.
-Have fun!
+configs for various apps are in configs/

+currently there's an audacity config, a vlc config, and a plain mouse config.

+start the server with `mousepage <config file>`, navigate to the page with your phone or tablet, there you go.